WillDunw/Willi-Weekly-Scheduler/README.md

 ## Main Technologies

+- The UI was made using WPF and XAML markup.
+- The app itself was amde using Visual Basic .NET.
+- All database interactions are done using a local database in the form of SQLite.
-The app is built using WPF for the UI, Visual Basic as the programming language and SQLite as the database.
-The application was built using the MVP design pattern.
+- The application was built using the MVP design pattern.